 More companies are designing backpacks specifically for men and women.
-While we haven’t different body compositions and this probably makes total sense to you, the idea hasn’t always been a priority in the backpack manufacturing industry.
-In this post, I’ll review three (what I believe to be!) awesome Gregory Women’s backpacks.
+While differing body compositions mean this makes sense, the idea hasn’t always been a priority in the backpack manufacturing industry.
+In this post, I’ll review three awesome Gregory Women’s backpacks.

 But before I do, I thought it might be fun to explore a brief history of amazing women doing amazing things in the outdoors!